atk4/data/docs/quickstart.rst

 Quickstart
 ==========

 Agile Data Framework is built around some unique concepts.
 Your knowledge of other ORM, ActiveRecord and QueryBuilder tools could be helpful, but you should carefully go through the basics if you want to know how to use Agile Data efficiently.

-The distinctive goal for Agile Data is ability to "execute" complex opeartions on the database server directly, such as aggregation, sub-queries, joins and unions but only if the database server supports those operations.
+The distinctive goal for Agile Data is ability to "execute" complex operations on the database server directly, such as aggregation, sub-queries, joins and unions but only if the database server supports those operations.